 Many framers produce coffee for tourists and coffee blenders.
 According to R. Miguel Meza, 30% of the coffee produced in Kona stays on the island for consumption by tourists.
 More than half of coffee beans are sold to Kona blends.
 Only 10% comes from Kona.

-Further, Meza says when you taste the Kona, you can hardly feel the 10%.
+Further, Meza says you can hardly feel the 10% when you taste the Kona.
 The taste is affected by the 90% blends, but you cannot eliminate the blends.
 The market cannot support the eight hundred growers selling one hundred percent Kona coffee.

 Hawaii produces an estimated 0.04% of the world’s coffee.
-It is one of the reasons why Hawaiian coffee is not common in the mainland.
+It is one of the reasons why Hawaiian coffee is not common on the mainland.
 Growing coffee is damn expensive in Hawaii.
-The average priced for green (unroasted coffee) beans are around $1.50 per pound.
+The average price for green (unroasted coffee) beans is around $1.50 per pound.
 For Hawaii’s specialty, it costs over $10.